DevOpsPlayground/Hands-on-with-Hashicorps-Packer/README.md

 - Download the  files from http://192.168.1.191/shares/packer_files/packer.zip and unzip inside the packer folder you just created.

-- Download the correct packer version according to your OS from https://www.packer.io/downloads.html.
+- Download the correct packer version according to your OS from https://www.packer.io/downloads.html and put it inside the `packer` folder you just created.

 - Download Virtualbox from https://www.virtualbox.org/wiki/Downloads and install.